bartkessels/bartkessels.github.io/_posts/c-sharp/c-sharp-12/2024-01-10-default-lambda-parameters.md

 related_to: [csharp12, csharp]
 ---

-On the C# 12 website Microsoft has written a little bit about default parameters for lambda's, and in the documentation for lambda's I can't find it.
+On the C# 12 website, Microsoft has written a little bit about default parameters for lambda's, and in the documentation for lambda's I can't find it.

 I can understand why Microsoft hasn't written a lot about it, because the title says it all.
 But what's weird to me is that they don't acknowledge this feature in their documentation.
-And in a way I think that's pretty obvious given the nature of lambda's.
+And in a way, I think that's pretty evident given the nature of lambda's.
 But more on that later.

 ## Implementation